 It is essential to treat jaw pain and neck discomfort first.
 This allows for the porcelain restorations to be built to match a corrected and stable bite position.
 So much valuable information is provided by the CBCT scan and the biomedical computer.
 This information is essential for determining the most effective way to treat your pain and restore alignment to your bite.

 A fixed orthotic that looks and feels like the teeth can be temporarily bonded in the new position, allowing for healing.
 Placing temporary restorations also allows us to gage your comfort and to make changes if needed before final restorations are placed.

 This case shows a TMJ pain patient treated for non-surgical overbite correction in this manner first, followed with porcelain veneers and onlays.
 She is not only pain free, but also has a nice smile and improved facial symmetry and profile.
 One can term this treatment as Facelift in the Dental Office or Functional Cosmetic Dentistry.

 It is essential to achieve a stable bite, neck position, and airway flow before completing porcelain restorations.
 Many patients ask if the type of porcelain used makes a difference.
 In most cases it does not.
-Emax, Empress, feldspathic, or Venlay are all possible to use for porcelain restorations in these types of cases.
+Emax, Empress, or feldspathic are all possible to use for porcelain restorations in these types of cases.